 Note: Vessels should be hand washed before reuse and not placed inside dishwashers.
 We do not suggest using candle jars or any P.F. packaging for reuse as food storage or drinkware.

-Note: We’re currently accepting Classic glass candle jars and Sunset candle tins only.
-Must bring three or more jars to receive a card punch.
+Note: We’re currently accepting Classic glass candle jars only.
+Must bring three or more clean jars to receive store credit.

 Open 11-7, Every Day

 Hi there, do you accept shipments to your Echo Park store for recycling?

 Thanks for your question, Faith!
 We suggest keeping items you eat or drink with separate from items that once held fragrances in them, and hand washing is the best way to do so.
 If you have additional questions, reach out to us at email@example.com anytime.

 why not put the glass jars in the dishwasher?